-Embryo donation through an adoption agency takes all the stress and worry about how to find an adopting family for remaining embryos.
+Embryo donation facilitated through an embryo adoption program alleviates the stress and uncertainty associated with finding recipient families for remaining embryos.

-The Food and Drug Administration has specific guidelines for the donation of human embryos.
-It’s important to work with an organization that is following these rules and regulations – and helpful to find one who is experienced.
+The Food and Drug Administration has established specific guidelines governing the donation of human embryos.
+Therefore, it's crucial to collaborate with an organization that adheres to these regulations and possesses relevant experience.

-An embryo adoption agency will allow the embryo donor to choose the family who will adopt the set of embryos.
-The agency will collect a list of preferences in match and a mini family autobiography for both donor and adopting families to help facilitate a successful match.
+An embryo adoption program enables embryo donors to select the family to adopt the set of embryos.
+The program compiles a list of match preferences and mini family autobiographies from both donor and adopting families to facilitate a successful match.

 Fertility clinics in the U.S. report to the Centers for Disease Control regarding ART treatments performed at the clinic.